 For business owners who don’t want the hassle of starting a bookkeeping system from scratch, there are lots of solutions out there.
 Most programs still require a significant amount of data entry to manage, but there are new programs that tap artificial intelligence (AI) tools to streamline the process.
 Some AI-based systems extract your financial data and process your transactions for you.

 Your time as a business owner is better spent growing your business.
-Automated bookkeeping frees up your time to focus on what’s important.
+Outsourcing automated bookkeeping frees up your time to focus on what’s important.